Joern314/Blackjack/README.md

 ## UPDATES & EXPERIMENTING

-Any changes to manifest.json and "nchat.js" require you to press the "reload" text in the "about:debugging" page under "Temporary Extensions".
+Any changes to manifest.json and "nchat.js" require you to press the "reload" text in the [about:debugging](about:debugging) page under "Temporary Extensions".

 Any changes to the other ".js" files will be reflected after simply reloading the tabs.